-- We have streamlined the functional tests from 18 to eight to focus on basic fitness abilities that are transferable across all sports
+- SOBC functional testing now includes just eight tests, to focus on basic fitness abilities that are transferable across all sports.

 For best results, these tests should be performed in an order that allows proper rest periods before testing the same muscle group again.

 Four point opposite arm and leg raise test

 Corrective exercises are assigned to athletes based on their test results.
 Working on these exercises will help athletes improve their stability and form, which helps improve overall sport performance and health.
 Following the functional testing, SOBC Health staff will review the results and send personalized exercises to athletes and coaches.

 Please click here to find videos and related PDF descriptions depicting the corrective exercises prescribed at functional testing.
 Have fun training!

 YouTube list of all the Provincial Coaching Summit 2014 videos produced by viaSport British Columbia